Building a serverless application with Go, Google Cloud Run and Firebase

 Vue.js

-After checking a couple of the most popular frontend frameworks, I decided to use Vue.js.
-I really enjoyed the simplicity of this solution.
+After evaluating several popular frontend frameworks, I decided to use Vue.js.
+I really enjoyed its simplicity.

 Vue.js

-I was starting my journey as a full-stack developer in the pre-jQuery times.
-The frontend tooling made huge progress… but I’ll stay with the backend for now. 😉
+I started my journey as a full-stack developer in the pre-jQuery era.
+Frontend tooling has made huge progress… but I’ll stay with the backend for now. 😉

 Backend